dubo-dubon-duponey/docker-debian/ADVANCED.md

 ### Support

-This is used regularly on macos and Debian buster (on amd64).
+This is used regularly on macos (on amd64).

-Support for other OSes and architectures may be sketchy, but bring it on if you have issues.
+Support for other OSes and architectures is largely untested, but bring it on if you have issues.